Should You Replace Your Boiler?

-You can replace almost every older appliance and gadget in your home with a more efficient model, and that would shrink your carbon footprint and utility bills.
+You could replace almost every older appliance and gadget in your home with a more efficient model, and that would shrink your carbon footprint and utility bills.
 However, the question for most homeowners is payback time: How many years will it take to return the purchase price of your shiny new Energy Star refrigerator or lights?

 A boiler may offer one of the shortest payback periods.
 There is no rule of thumb for replacing a boiler based on energy bill totals.
 Climates vary widely, and many other factors affect heating bills.
 You may have an efficient boiler and poor insulation, driving up energy costs.
 Having said that, the single most important number on a boiler might be the date.
 Here are the criteria to consider when looking to replace a boiler.